garbados/the-realms-behind-clj/doc/basics.md

 ### Damage

 Damage is calculated when an attack check succeeds.
-It is equal to the base damage of the attack, plus any Hearts in the Suit Pool, minus any relevant Resists on the target.
-The remainder is taken from Health.
+It is equal to the base damage of the attack (normally a flat number plus some attribute), plus the number of Hearts in the Suit Pool, plus the number of any extra successes, minus any relevant Resists on the target.
+The remainder is taken from Health, first from Shallow and then from Deep.

 ### Days and Resting